About North Salem

 The North Salem Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Westchester County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for North Salem, New York residents are available through the local police department and authorized providers in Westchester County.
+Fingerprinting services for North Salem, New York residents are available through local police (where present) and authorized providers in Westchester County.
 Services cover background checks, professional licensing, and employment screening.
 Contact the North Salem Police Department or Westchester County Sheriff's Office for scheduling and fees.

-Property records for North Salem, New York are maintained by the Westchester Town/City Assessor's Office and the Westchester County County Clerk.
+Property records for North Salem, New York are maintained by the Westchester Town Assessor's Office and the Westchester County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Westchester County, including parcels in North Salem.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Westchester County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Westchester County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many New York counties provide online property record searches through their county websites.
-For in-person requests, visit the Westchester County offices at the county courthouse.
 The Westchester County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for North Salem, New York residents are available through both county and state offices.
 The New York State Department of Health, Vital Records Section, located in Albany, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in New York.
 Orders can be placed online, by mail, or in person.
 Locally, the Westchester County Clerk's office issues marriage licenses and maintains marriage records for Westchester County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.